ParspooyeshFanavar/go-dns/README.md

 You can use the Go tool to download and install the binary for you.

-    $ go get github.com/ParspooyeshFanavar/go-dns
+    $ go install github.com/ParspooyeshFanavar/go-dns/cmd/go-dns@latest

 Or you can manually clone the repository and build the binaries yourself.

     $ git clone https://github.com/ParspooyeshFanavar/go-dns.git
-    $ cd rickybobby
+    $ cd go-dns
-    $ go build && go install
+    $ CGO_ENABLED=1 go build ./cmd/go-dns/

-Each of the above methods will install the `rickybobby` binary into `$GOPATH/bin`.
+Each of the above methods will install the `go-dns` binary into `$GOPATH/bin`.

 ## Usage